-Clerodendrum speciosissimum is an erect growing shrub that has heart-shaped velvety leaves and panicles of bright orange-red flowers.
+Clerodendrum speciosissimum is an erect growing shrub.
+It has heart-shaped velvety leaves and panicles of bright orange-red flowers.
 Flowers appear in summer into early autumn.
 Clerodendrum speciosissimum can grow to about 13ft or 4m.

-Plant Clerodendrum speciosissimum in the sun in slightly acid soil but it adapts to a variety of soil types.
+Grow Clerodendrum speciosissimum in the sun.
+Plant it in slightly acid soil but it adapts to a variety of soil types.
 Once established it tolerates brief dry periods.
 Propagate by cuttings in spring or summer or by seeds, the seeds need to be scarified and put in water before planting.
 It attracts butterflies and hummingbirds.